hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 ```
 ~~~

-In this example, we use `[REPLACEMENT]` to indicate the runtime value.
+In this example, we used `[REPLACEMENT]` to indicate the runtime value.
 We can use `trycmd::TestCases::new().case("README.md").insert_var("REPLACEMENT", "runtime-value")` to replace the runtime value.

 ```console
 $ simple "blah blah runtime-value blah"
 Hello blah blah runtime-value blah!
 ```

-`trycmd` will replace the `[REPLACEMENT]` with the value of `REPLACEMENT` variable.
-If the output is `Hello blah blah runtime-value blah!`, the test will pass.
-Otherwise, the test will fail.
+The `console` code block will substitute [REPLACEMENT] with the value of the `REPLACEMENT` variable.
+The test will pass if the output is `Hello blah blah runtime-value blah!`.
+If the output differs from this expected value, the test will fail.

 ## One Real Example